 While rape and sexual violence have been used as a weapon of war for a long time, the crimes have been prosecuted only in recent years.
 Acts of sexual violence are crimes both in times of war and peace.

 The Rome Statute of 1998 contains a comprehensive list of acts of genocide, crimes against humanity and war crimes.
-The treaty, which has been signed by more than 120 states, includes various forms of sexual violence, such as rape, sexual slavery, enforced prostitution, forced pregnancy, forced sterilization or “any other form of sexual violence of comparable gravity”.
+The treaty, which has been signed by more than 120 states, includes various forms of sexual violence, such as rape, sexual slavery, enforced prostitution, forced pregnancy, forced sterilisation or “any other form of sexual violence of comparable gravity.”

 For rape to be a crime against humanity, the act must have been committed as part of a widespread or systematic attack directed against a civilian population.
 To constitute a war crime, an act must have taken place during an armed conflict.
 Rape amounts to genocide when it is committed with the intent to destroy, in whole or in part, a population.

-International law recognizes that the definition of sexual violence is gender neutral, and does not exclude the existence of female perpetrators or male victims.
+International law recognises that the definition of sexual violence is gender neutral, and does not exclude the existence of female perpetrators or male victims.